harness/developer-hub/docs/service-reliability-management/srm-whats-supported.md

 ---
-title: What's supported?
+title: What's supported in Harness SRM
-description: Health and change sources supported by Harness SRM
+description: Health and change sources supported by Harness SRM.
+sidebar_label: What's supported
 sidebar_position: 10
 ---

-Harness supports the following health and change Sources:
+Harness Service Reliability Management (SRM) supports the following health and change sources:

 ## Health sources

-A Health Source monitors changes in health trends of the service using metrics and logs collected from Application Performance Monitoring (APM) or log providers respectively.
+A health source monitors changes in the health trends of the service using metrics and logs collected from an APM and log provider, respectively.

 Harness supports the following APM and log providers.

 - AppDynamics
 - CloudWatch
+- Custom health source
 - Datadog
 - Dynatrace
 - Elasticsearch
 - Google Cloud Operations
+- Loki
 - New Relic
 - Prometheus
+- Splunk Log
-- Splunk
+- Splunk Observability (formerly SignalFX)
-- Sumo Logic
+- Sumologic

-Harness also supports customized APMs.
-To know more about using customized APMs of your choice, go to [Custom Health Source](../continuous-delivery/verify/configure-cv/verify-deployments-with-custom-health-metrics.md).
+To know how to add a health source, go to [Health sources](/docs/category/health-sources-catalog).

 ## Change sources

-A Change Source monitors change events related to deployments, infrastructure changes, and incidents.
+A change source monitors change events related to deployments, infrastructure changes, and incidents.

 Harness supports the following change sources:

+- Custom change source
+- Harness CD
 - Harness CD NextGen
+- Harness Chaos Engineering
-- Harness CD
+- Harness Feature Flag
 - PagerDuty

+To know how to add a change source, go to [Change sources](/docs/category/change-sources-catalog).

 For information about what's supported for other Harness modules and the Harness Platform overall, go to [Supported platforms and technologies](/docs/getting-started/supported-platforms-and-technologies.md).